Steering edge currents through a Floquet topological insulator: System

 \section{System}

 We investigate an $N \times N$ square-lattice system.
 The lattice sites $s_{i, j}$ are numbered by horizontal and vertical indices $i, j \in \{1, 2, \ldots, N\}$.
-The driving scheme determines two sublattices.
-Sublattice A contains all sites with even sum $i + j$, sublattice B those with odd $i + j$.

-Previous studies~\cite{rudnerAnomalousEdgeStates2013} used global on-site potentials, such as alternating potentials on the two sublattices (e.g., positive on sublattice A, negative on sublattice B).
-These potentials affect all unit cells.
-We do not employ such global on-site potentials, but modify the potentials of the sites $s_{i,\, i}$ along the diagonal (as shown in \autoref{fig:driving_scheme}), which we set to $V_\mathrm{dia}$.
-All other on-site potentials remain $0$.
+Index $i$ increases from left to right, and $j$ increases from bottom to top.
+Sublattice A contains all sites with even sum $i + j$, and sublattice B those with odd $i + j$.
+The periodic driving scheme of this Floquet system is sketched in \autoref{fig:driving_scheme}.
+We modify the potentials of the sites $s_{i,\, i}$ along the diagonal (as shown in \autoref{fig:driving_scheme}), which we set to $V_\mathrm{dia}$.
+All other on-site potentials are $0$.